5hubham5ingh/WallWiz/README.md

 - **Kitty terminal**: For displaying the wallpaper grid in the terminal.
 - **ImageMagick**: For generating color themes.
 - **Extension scripts**: For setting the wallpaper and themes.
-You can write your own script or download the required ones from here [1](https://github.com/5hubham5ingh/WallWiz/tree/main/themeExtensionScripts) [2](https://github.com/5hubham5ingh/WallWiz/tree/main/wallpaperDaemonHandlerScripts).
+You can write your own script or download the required ones from [here](https://github.com/5hubham5ingh/WallWiz/edit/main/README.md#step-2-get-the-required-extension-scripts).

 ## Installation
 ### Step 1: Get the executable binary